steevenakintilo/TwitterGiveawayBot/README.md

 Then install requirement module with the "pip install -r requirement.txt" command

-Then just do python main.py
+Then just do: python main.py

 What the bot can do: